 - By keeping a close eye on operating expenses, finance teams can identify outliers and trends that could reveal opportunities to reduce expenses without sacrificing product or service quality.

 - Accounting software makes it much easier to calculate and track operating expenses and related metrics.

 Having a clear picture of OpEx, COGS and non-OpEx is crucial to figuring out whether your business is profitable.
 There is no hard-and-fast rule on the ideal percentage of operating costs relative to revenue.
 It will differ depending on the business model, industry and the business’s maturity.
 But as a general rule, keeping operating costs under control and selling more of your products or services creates more free cash flow for the business, which is a good thing.

 What Are Operational Activities?

-Operating expenses are the result of a company’s operating activities, or activities directly related to selling products or services to customers.
+Operating costs are the result of a company’s operating activities, or activities directly related to selling products or services to customers.
 Employee travel, marketing campaigns and repair of key equipment are all examples of operational activities.

 On the cash flow statement, operating cash flow measures the cash coming into and out of the business from these operating activities.
 Cash comes in, for instance, from the sale of goods or services, and cash flows out to pay employees.
-Other classifications on the cash flow statement, like investing and financing activities, are considered non-operating expenses.
+Other classifications on the cash flow statement, like investing and financing activities, are considered non-OpEx.

 Importance of Operating Expenses